 - 1. Restart the instrument.
-During the boot-up process you will see the following message at the top of the screen: Starting Acronis Loader... press F5 for Acronis Startup Recovery Manager - 2.
-Repeatedly press the F5 key until the Acronis True Image Tool opens.
+During the boot-up process you will see the following message at the top of the screen: Starting Acronis Loader... press F5 for Acronis Startup Recovery Manager - Repeatedly press the F5 key until the Acronis True Image Tool opens.
 There is a 5-second time period from when the message appears until the instrument proceeds with the normal instrument startup.
 If the instrument does not open the Acronis application, power off the instrument, then power on the instrument and try again. - 3.
 Click Restore. - 4.
 In the Confirmation dialog box, click Yes to restore the instrument operating system, or No to exit the restore process.
-The restore process takes approximately 30 minutes; the actual time depends on the instrument configuration.
+The restore process takes approximately 30 minutes; the actual time depends on the instrument configuration. - 5.
+After the operating system is restored, install the application software for your product.